Got Bees? We Rescue, Remove & Relocate.

 Accessible honeycomb, honey and bee colonies are skillfully relocated into a wooden hive box and are allowed to continue pollinating in local Orange County gardens, small farms and apiaries.

 Whether you care about the plight of the honeybee (there is a world-wide bee crisis) or you just need them removed from your premises, Backyard Bees is here to help.

-Call or email us and for an estimate for our removal service.
+Call or email us for an estimate to safely remove the bees.